 - a.
 Always use shielded wire when making connections between the outdoor unit (OC) and the indoor unit (IC), as well for all OC-OC, and IC-IC wiring intervals. - b.
 Use feed wiring to connect terminals M1 and M2 and the ground terminal on the transmission cable terminal block (TB3) of each outdoor unit (OC) to terminals M1, M2 and terminal S on the transmission cable block of the indoor unit (IC). - c.
 Connect terminals 1 (M1) and 2 (M2) on the transmission cable terminal block of the indoor unit (IC) that has the most recent address within the same group to the terminal block on the remote controller (RC). - d.
 Connect together terminals M1, M2 and terminal S on the terminal block for central control (TB7) for the outdoor unit (OC). - e.
 The jumper connector CN41 on the control panel does not change. - f.
-Connect the terminal S on the terminal block for central control for the power supply unit to the ground terminal ($\frac{1}{2}$) in the electrical component box. - g.
+Connect shield ground of the indoor units transmission line to the shield (S) terminal of (TB3) and also connect (S) terminal to screw © or 1 using attached lead wire.
+Connect shield ground of the line between outdoor units and the central control system transmission line to the shield (S) terminal of (TB7). - g.
 Set the address setting switch as follows.

 Unit Range Setting Method IC (Main) 01 to 50 Use the most recent address within the same group of indoor units IC (Sub) 01 to 50 Use an address, other than that of the IC (Main) from among the units within the same group of indoor units.
-This must be in sequence with the IC (Main) Outdoor Unit 51 to 100 Use the most recent address of all the indoor units plus 50 The address automatically becomes "100" if it is set as "01 - 50".
+This must be IC (Sub) 01 10 50 in sequence with the IC (Main) Outdoor Unit 51 to 100 Use the most recent address of all the indoor units plus 50 Outdoor Unit The address automatically becomes "100" if it is set as "01 - 50".
 M-NET R/C (Main) 101 to 150 Set at an IC (Main) address within the same group plus 100 M-NET R/C (Sub) 151 to 200 Set at an IC (Main) address within the same group plus 150 MA R/C Unnecessary address setting (Necessary main/sub setting)